Don-Stevenson/autoGrader/README.md

 ## About:

-#### AutoGrader is a simple, command line driven tool that takes away all the stress and agony of marking papers away for good.
+#### AutoGrader is a simple, command line tool that takes away all the stress and agony of marking papers away for good.

 #### _At last!
 You can relax again!_